noah-severyn/csDBPF/README.md

 # Explanation of this Library
 At a high level, a [DBPFFile](csDBPF/csDBPF/DBPFFile.cs) ("file") is the container for SC4 DBPF data.
 The main components of the file include the Header, ListOfTGIs, and ListOfEntries.
 Each file is broken into one or more [DBPFEntry](csDBPF/csDBPF/DBPFEntry.cs) ("entries" or "subfiles").
 For further information on these, refer to the list of entries contained in that link or at SC4DWiki [Filetypes](https://www.wiki.sc4devotion.com/index.php?title=List_of_File_Formats).

 For Exemplar and Cohort type entries, each entry is then composed of one or more [DBPFProperty](csDBPF/csDBPF/Properties/DBPFProperty.cs) ("properties").
-Using a modified version of [new_properties.xml](https://www.sc4devotion.com/csxlex/lex_filedesc.php?lotGET=2265) to load in a long list of all of the known properties into [DBPFExemlarProperty](csDBPF/csDBPF/Properties/DBPFExemplarProperty.cs), each property in the entry can be identified and parsed accordingly.
+A modified version of [new_properties.xml](https://www.sc4devotion.com/csxlex/lex_filedesc.php?lotGET=2265) is parsed to load in a long list of all of the known properties into [DBPFExemlarProperty](csDBPF/csDBPF/Properties/DBPFExemplarProperty.cs).
+Each property in the entry can be be associated with a user-readable format and rules can be maintained for valid values.

-For other types of entries, the data is interpreted directly from its byte array.
+For all other types of entries, the data is interpreted directly from its byte array according to the entry type.

-Note that the data for a particular entry or property will remain in its raw byte form until a `DecodeEntry()` or `DecodeProperty()` function is called to turn the byte data into a useable format.
+In an effort towards optimization, the data for a particular entry or property will remain in its raw byte form until a `DecodeEntry()` or `DecodeProperty()` function is called to turn the byte data into an array or list of appropriately typed objects.

+Currently only parsing of DBPF files is supported.
+Further work needs to be done in understanding the QFS/RefPak compression algorithm before DBPF files can be modified and written.
+Stay tuned.

 ## Code Examples